sabler/mcp-unifi/README.md

 ## About This Project
 This is a tiny MCP server designed to allow MCP-capable clients (e.g., Claude Desktop) to directly interact with UniFi Site Manager and UniFi Dream Machine.
-It's intended use is to make basic infrastructure information available to AI agents or any tool capable LLM client.
+It's intended use is to make basic infrastructure information available to MCP-enabled AI agents and MCP-capable LLM clients.
 This server provides the following tools:

 - mcpGetClientDetails
 - mcpGetClients